navigateconsulting/virtual-assistant/Readme.md

     docker-compose -f docker-compose.build_from_source.yml build
     docker-compose -f docker-compose.build_from_source.yml up

-**Note:  docker-compose.yml file uses github packages to pull docker containers and does not build from source.
+**Note:  docker-compose.yml file uses docker hub to pull docker containers and does not build from source.

 ### Documentation